pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "[W]e’ve misunderstood Frankenstein.
 The lesson is not that we shouldn’t try to create new technologies—or create life, even—the lesson is that we never abandon our creations.
 That’s what Dr. Frankenstein did.
 He saw the creation, it wasn’t like he expected it, and he abandoned it.
 That’s what turned his creature into a monster.”
 --Michael Shellenberger

+"I can eat a shit sandwich; you just have to tell me how long it's gonna be."
+--Allen Starke's coworker at Harris

 "One of the joys of being born with a dick is that you can do whatever the hell you want and no one really cares." [pays attention]
 --Joel Stein